yichizhng/bwt/README.md

 algorithms, and is an improvement on SA-IS; it uses practically constant space (to be precise, it's O(log n)) and is essentially linear in runtime, but is slower than the multithreaded histogram sort in most practical cases (a highly repetitive sequence is the pathological case for histogram sort).
-SACA-K uses an induced sort, which is one of the three major SA algorithm designs.
+SACA-K was chosen mainly to minimize memory usage; SA-IS already has one of the smallest memory usages (hint: my adaptation of SACA-K included transforming it to allow the use of the compressed form, saving a full 75% memory usage (i.e. as compared to storing one nucleotide per byte))

 Backward search can be done in O(m) time (i.e. constant in sequence length), but the locate() function (i.e. associating a particular match with its position